duke-alibubu/Android_Learning/README.md

 - Dice Roller is a basic Android App that has compatible drawable XML resources, and simple Linear Layout from the code editor.
 - TemplateApp is a basic Android App resulting from a template.
 - AndroidTrivia is a basic Android App about using navigation path and fragments.
+- GuessTheWorld is a basic Android App using ViewModel and LiveData, making use of the observer & factory pattern as well as encapsulation.
 # References
 - ```https://developer.android.com/index.html```
 - ```https://material.io/```: a conceptual design philosophy that outlines how apps should look and function on mobile devices